-The grey wolf seems to be put off by the fact that the grizzly bear is not reacting to it.
-The grey wolf lunges and stands in front of the grizzly.
+The gray wolf seems to be put off by the fact that the grizzly bear is not reacting to it.
+The gray wolf lunges and stands in front of the grizzly.
 Meanwhile, the bear continues to sniff the ground.
 The bear isn’t that concerned with the potential fight.

-The grizzly bear finally decides to acknowledge the grey wolf, and the latter takes up the challenge.
+The grizzly bear finally decides to acknowledge the gray wolf, and the latter takes up the challenge.
 It leaps back and growls at the bear, ready for a fight.
 The grizzly bear isn’t ready to give it one, though.
-The grey wolf continues to growl, bears its teeth, and moves to cut off the bear’s escape route.
+The gray wolf continues to growl, bears its teeth, and moves to cut off the bear’s escape route.

 The grizzly bear isn’t looking to run, though.
 It just wants to eat the carrion in peace.
 The wolf isn’t ready to leave, though.

 The tension reaches a breaking point.
 Something serious is about to happen.
-The grizzly and grey wolf standoff takes a sudden, unexpected turn.
+The grizzly and gray wolf standoff takes a sudden, unexpected turn.
 The bear backs up a few steps, squats down, and defecates.
-Meanwhile, the grey wolf decides to give the bear a little space.
+Meanwhile, the gray wolf decides to give the bear a little space.
 The wolf walks off a few paces and stares off in the opposite direction.

-The grey wolf is not about to start fighting while the bear is taking care of its business.
-Now that the fight has temporarily paused, the grey wolf decides that it has to take care of some business of its own.
+The gray wolf is not about to start fighting while the bear is taking care of its business.
+Now that the fight has temporarily paused, the gray wolf decides that it has to take care of some business of its own.
 The wolf squats and begins to defecate as well.